Support Operations in an ABCT

 The squadron completed the mission with zero deficiencies through its H9,

-H8, and hazardous materials (HAZMAT) certified support and recovery team and
+H8, and hazardous materials (HAZMAT) certified support and recovery team

-safe and controlled mission for personnel and equipment.
+ensured a safe and controlled mission for personnel and equipment.

 2

 Figure 3: M88A3 loading a container onto a trailer.
-Note the safety guide
+Note the safety

-ca-bles on the lower corners.
+guide ca-bles on the lower corners.
 (Photo by author)

 During redeployment from USEUCOM, 4-10 CAV controlled the port node in